-The road to animal exploitation is often paved with good intentions and ignorance.
-If you’re considering volunteering in South Africa at a legitimate wildlife conservation project that’ll mean getting your hands dirty and no interactions with wildlife.
+Updated January 2023: The road to animal exploitation is often paved with good intentions coupled with innocent ignorance.
+If you’re considering volunteering in South Africa (or anywhere for that matter) at a legitimate wildlife conservation project that’ll mean getting your hands dirty and no interactions with wildlife.

 This article was featured in Khuluma Magazine.
 Read it on my portfolio of published works.